blokks/legacy-docs/src/content/customize-your-embed/using-css-classes.md

 author          = "@patrickpietens"

 title           = "Using CSS classes" description     = "CSS variables are great!
 However, Internet Explorer does not support them yet.
-So we need a fallback if your visitors are using IE." keywords        = ["blokks", "design", "embed", "template", "style", "class", "css"] weight          = 410
+So we need a fallback if your users are using IE." keywords        = ["blokks", "design", "embed", "template", "style", "class", "css"] weight          = 410